It’s your Rheumatoid Arthritis history

-Last time, we peeked into the doctors’ notes of an RA’er.
+Last time, we peeked into the doctors’ notes of a RA patients.
 In addition to the hysterical diagnosis stuff, we noticed that Kim had ultrasound results which had either been misinterpreted or ignored.
 Those ultrasounds had revealed the early damage of Rheumatoid Arthritis and indicated that she should have been treated much earlier.

 Have you read the medical records from your Rheumatoid Arthritis specialist?

-Last year, another RA’er gave me this advice: get copies of all of the doctor’s notes.
+Last year, another person with RA gave me this advice: Get copies of all of the doctor’s notes.
 Make sure that you understand what is being written about you.
 Make sure that everything is correct.

 Here’s why I did not do it at that point:

 - While I thought the advice sounded good, I was worried about offending the doctor / staff.
 Not a good sign.